 Should You Say Yes?
-Will You Say Yes?
-Build These Five Criteria into Events Before Volunteering Your Employees
+Build These 5 Criteria into Events Before Volunteering Your Employees

 You receive a call from a nonprofit.
 The caller invites you to provide volunteers, that is, your staff, to help with an event.
 How will you answer?
 You value community engagement.
 And, you and your fellow employees love your precious free time.
 Say yes when you find these five criteria built into the event.

 Embrace Volunteer Opportunities that are:

 1. Appropriate.
 What task needs doing?
 Does your staff have or can they acquire the skills to succeed?
 No matter the assignment, your employees will need guidance as they step into a new environment.